datacamp-content/courses-introduction-to-shell/chapter2.md

 Once you know a couple of dozen commands, their `SEE ALSO` sections will also help you find what you need.

+FIXME: is there a way to introduce the `less` pager here?
+If not, introduce another exercise to teach it explicitly.

 *** =instructions

 - Look at the manual page for `tail`.